I am a Licensed Professional Counselor in the State of Oregon, certified processworker, coach, and trainer.

 I have also provided facilitation, training, coaching, and consultations to a variety of individuals and organizations over the last 15 years.
 I am especially skilled at mediation between staff members, building teamwork, and training and coaching on communication and leadership.

 Teaching is another passion of mine.
 I have been a faculty member at the Processwork Institute since 2004, and I was adjunct faculty at Marylhurst University from 2010 – 2017 where I taught courses on various psychological topics related to the mind-body connection, addictions, depression, trauma, relationships, and group dynamics.
 I also lead workshops and educational trainings in Processwork, leadership, communication skills, and group facilitation both nationally and internationally (incl.
 Japan, Russia, Germany, Bangladesh, and Thailand).
 I am one of the founding members of the Process Work training programs in Japan and Russia.
 One of my current interests is offering psychological training to those who engage in international humanitarian and development activities, and I have been involved in projects with local NGOs in Bangladesh and Nepal.
-In November 2018, I plan on providing a trauma training to local NGO workers at the Rohingya refugee camp in Bangladesh.
+In November 2018, I provided a trauma training to local NGO workers at the Rohingya refugee camp in Bangladesh and will plan to return and offer more training in 2019.